-The Texas Department of State Health Services issues Seafood Consumption Advisories.
-Advisories are updated as new data is made available, and may be issued after a specific incident (such as the March 2014 oil spill in Galveston Bay).
+Advisories.
+Advisories are updated as new data are made available, and may be issued after a specific incident (such as the March 2014 oil spill in Galveston Bay).

-At the time of this report, advisories

-covered four geographic areas of the Bay, each having its own set of affected species.
+At the time of this report, advisories covered five geographic areas of the Bay, each having its own set of affected species.
 Pollutants listed in the advisories include PCBs, dioxins, and pesticides.